thijsrijkers/badge/README.md

 ```

 ## Checking the Result on Different Platforms
-After running the compiled Zul script, you can check the program's exit code directly from the shell:
+After running the compiled Wind script, you can check the program's exit code directly from the shell:

 - MacOS, Linux and WSL (Windows Subsystem for Linux):